Keegan Rosenberry

-Youth and college
+Early career

 He played at Penn Fusion soccer club.

 Rosenberry played his four years of high school soccer at Lancaster Mennonite High School between 2008 and 2012.
 While there, he was on teams that won district titles as well as a state title his senior year.

 Rosenberry played four years of college soccer at Georgetown University between 2012 and 2015, making 90 appearances and scoring four goals.

 While at college, Rosenberry also appeared for Premier Development League side Reading United AC in 2013 and 2015.

-Professional
+Professional career

 Philadelphia Union

 On January 11, 2016, Rosenberry was selected 3rd overall in the 2016 MLS SuperDraft by Philadelphia Union.
 He made his Union debut on March 6, 2016, during a 0–2 loss against FC Dallas.

 During the 2016 season, he started every game, playing the full 90 minutes.
 In the home opener, he was nominated for man of the match as well as being selected to the MLS Team of the Week.
 In July 2016 he was also voted into the roster for the 2016 MLS All-Star Game, and at the end of the season came second in voting for 2016 Rookie of the Year.